sarahhenderson/Crafty-Social-Buttons/src/README.txt

 == Changelog ==

+= 1.0.4 =
+* Added more link options for Craftsy - link to individual user profile, pattern store, or instructor page

 = 1.0.3 =
 * LinkedIn now able to link to either individual or company profile
 * Improved styling of link button hints